Maiyoj/Quiz-Board/README.md

  - [Licence](#licence)
  - [Authors Info](#Authors-Info)
  ## Description
-Quiz board is designed to enable users to take test to weigh their knowledge on javascript concepts or can be implemented to be used on testing any other languange to take tests.
+Quiz board is designed for the purpose of students to take tests on javascript to weigh their knowledge on javascript concepts or can be implemented to be used for testing concepts of other languanges.

  ###  Features